sarthakarora02/API_playground/README.md

 # 601_Mini_project_APIs
 EC 601 Mini Project- A python project that downloads images from a particular twitter handle, converts them to a video and uses Google's Video Intelligence API to describe the content of the video.
+Databse Integration includes MySQL and MongoDB

 ## Built using

-* Python 2.7.10
+* Python 3.6.6
 * Tweepy 3.6.0
 * FFMPEG version 4.0.2
 * google-cloud-videointelligence 1.3.0